jmetzger/training-mysql-einsteiger/select/group-by-and-having.md

 ## Example Having (a bit more complicated)

 ```
-# Step 1: Get all data wuth last_name like 'W%'
+# Step 1: Get all data with last_name like 'W%'
 # Step 2: Group by last_name
 # Step 3: Only return dataset where count(last_name) --> aggregated data (HAVING) = 2